backups-obsidian/backup-obsidian-2/100 study-notes/110 Kubernetes/Kubernetes - Volumes.md

 	- ![[attachments/Pasted image 20220904223017.png]]
 - If a pod has more than one container we can choose the containers to which we want to mount the volume.

-#### Why so many abstractions
+### Why so many abstractions
 ![[attachments/Pasted image 20220904223257.png]]
-- As a developer we don't need to be concerned where the actual storage is.
+- As a developer we **need not to be concerned where the actual storage is**.
-	- We don't have to go through the hassle of setting up the storage.
+	- We *don't have to go through the hassle of setting up the storage*.
 	- We make a claim for storage using PVC assuming that the cluster has storage.

-### Storage Class

 ### Special Volume Types
 - **ConfigMap** & **Secret** are special volume types.